SCCSC-Computer-Technology/group-project-part-i-bit-by-bit/Thomas-Code-Review.md

 I find the code for this form to be well documented.
 I noticed that when methods from AuthService are used, there is not a try-catch to handle any errors with the database.

 ### ***RegisterView Form Code***
 I find the code for this form to be well documented.
 As with the PasswordResetView form, this form also creates a new LoginView form instead of unhiding the existing one.
 One change that I would make her is to trim all the sign-up info strings before working with them.
-Also converting the email and username to lowercase will improve the user’s experience (UX).
+Also converting the email and username to lowercase will improve the user’s experience.
 I noticed that there is no validation to ensure that the user selects a security question, just that they input an answer.

 ### ***SportSelectView Form Code***
 I find the code for this form to be well documented.
 I did not see an problems with the code, except that an AuthService variable was declared but never used.